klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 ```javascript
 new caver.contract(jsonInterface [, address] [, options])
 ```
-Create a new contract instance with all its methods and events defined in its JSON interface object.
+Creates a new contract instance with all its methods and events defined in its JSON interface object.

 **Parameters**